-It takes a little time to explore the wealth of options found here.
-The first section, “Planning Your Destination,” suggests basic teaching methods, describes notebooks that students might create, and recommends basic supplies.
-Chapter two is sort of a primer course in geography—hopefully a refresher for most of us.
-It covers basic terminology and concepts, including the five themes of geography identified by the national standards group for geography.
-Hogan and Wiggers show you how to incorporate the five themes into your studies.
-Next is a section on maps: different types, how to use them, map games, and more.
-All this is in just the first of six units!
+The first chapter, “Getting Started,” suggests basic teaching methods, describes notebooks that students can create, and recommends basic supplies.
+Chapter 2 is a primer on geography.
+It covers basic terminology and concepts, including the five themes of geography identified by the national standards for geography: location, place, relationships, movement, and regions.
+Hogan and Wiggers show you how to incorporate the five themes into your lessons.
+Chapter 3 is all about maps: different types, how to use them, map games, and more.
+Chapters 4 and 5 focus on fun, games, and food as tools for teaching and enjoying geography.
+Here’s where you can learn about letterboxing, geocaching, and trucker buddies—all of which sound like great fun.
+All of this is in just the first five chapters!